top of page

 Johnathan Loos:

-"Tyler and I have collaborated on music in various ways for over a decade and realized early on how shared visions and tastes between artists can fuel creativity, even if working on solo projects.
-While independence is great, cutting through a saturated market is difficult working alone or with a fragmented team or suite of services.
-Americana Journal comes from a simple premise: there’s power in collaboration and brands built around shared values—creating one can help us, and other artists, share art more effectively and efficiently.
-We’re excited to see what happens when we pool efforts under one banner and invite others to do the same."
+"Tyler and I have collaborated on music in various ways for over a decade, and early on realized how shared visions and tastes between artists can fuel creativity, even if working on solo projects.
+Independence is great, but cutting through a saturated market alone can be tough.
+The American Journal idea is simple: there’s strength in collaboration, and building a brand around shared values can help us and other artists release work more effectively and connect with audiences more directly."